-Table 6.15 Trip Attraction Rates
+Table 6.18 Trip Attraction Rates

-Source: NFR 2012 Base Year Regional Travel Model Documentation, updated to include HBSc trips.
+Source: NFR 2015 Base Year Regional Travel Model Documentation, updated to include HBSc trips for the 2015 base year model.

 Note: Cells marked n/a were found to be insignificant or were manually excluded from the regression model.